Birgi (river)

-The Birgi is a river in the Province of Trapani, which debouches in the Tyrrhenian Sea between Marsala and Trapani.
+The Birgi is a river in the Province of Trapani, Sicily which debouches into the Tyrrhenian Sea between Marsala and Trapani.

 Course

 The river arises in the territory of the comune of Buseto Palizzolo, where it is called the "Fittasi" river.
 It flows through the territory of the comune of Trapani and a small part of the comune of Paceco.

 On its way to the sea, it is joined from the left by the Cuddia river, which provides the majority of its annual water supply and is dammed to provide a water reservoir, called Lake Rubino, which has a capacity of 11.5 million cubic metres of water and a surface area of 1.57 km^{2}.

 Further on, the river receives another tributary, the Chitarra River.
 Subsequently, the name of the river changes to the Mercanzotto, then the Chinisia, and finally the Birgi.
 In total the river is 43 km long and its hydraulic basin covers an area of 336 km^{2}.